dsa-ntc/birminghamdsa.github.io/_pages/our-work.md

             <p>The <b>Secretary</b> is entrusted with the care and custody of all Bham DSA records.
 They also ensure that the minutes of general meetings are kept and distributed to members.

             <p>The <b>Communications Officer</b> is responsible for all external and internal chapter communications.
 External chapter communications are public-facing communications, including this website, social media, and agitprop.
-Internal communications are communications used only by Bham DSA members, including our regular chapter bulletin and electronic workspace.
+Internal communications are communications intended only for Bham DSA members, including our regular chapter bulletin and electronic workspace.

             <p>All members of Bham DSA in good standing may observe Steering Committee meetings, which are held monthly.

-            <p>To contact the Birmingham DSA Steering Committee, e-mail <a href="mailto:steering@bhamdsa.org?subject=Question about Steering">steering@bhamdsa.org</a>
+            <p>To contact the Birmingham DSA Steering Committee, e-mail <a href="mailto:steering@bhamdsa.org?subject=Question about Steering">steering@bhamdsa.org</a>.
         <div class="contentSection" id="communicationsCommittee">
             <h2>Communications Committee</h2>
             <h5>Chair: Jane D. (he/him)</h5>